OctopusDeploy/blog/blog/2023-04/getting-live-updates-for-kubernetes-objects-during-deployment/index.md

 This provides you extra visibility to the cluster to help you verify Kubernetes objects statuses, and detect any errors in the deployment as early as possible.

+// insert a screenshot showing the overview of the new tab

-Now, let's have a look at how it works.
+Now, let's have a look at how this works.

 ## Using object status check for Kubernetes deployments